 If you want a sweeter pie, try using Honeycrisp, Golden Delicious, or Pink lady.
 You can also use a blend of multiple varieties!

 How To Make Gluten Free Apple Pie

-- Whisk the rest of the filling ingredients.
+- Whisk together the rest of the filling ingredients.

 - Place raw pie crust and filling in pie plate.